vl4ds/Documentation/getting-started/first-smartapp.rst

     // TODO: implement event handlers

-Every SmartApp must define methods named ``installed()`` and ``updated()``.
+Every SmartApp must define methods named :ref:`smartapp_installed` and :ref:`smartapp_updated`.
 When  a user installs a SmartApp by clicking on the *Install* button in the mobile application (after filling out any required preferences inputs), the ``installed()`` method we define in our SmartApp will be called.
 This is where SmartApps can subscribe to any device changes we are interested in, as well as set up any scheduled tasks we want our SmartApp to perform.

 Similarly, the ``updated()`` method is called when a user updates their installation of the SmartApp by changing any of the preferences inputs.
 For example, a user may want to change which switch is turned on after they have installed the SmartApp.
 So, they open the SmartApp settings, select a different switch, and then update the SmartApp.
 At this point, the ``updated()`` method is called.

-In our ``updated()`` method, notice that the first thing we do (aside from some logging, which is discussed shortly), is to call a method called ``unsubscribe()``.
+In our ``updated()`` method, notice that the first thing we do (aside from some logging, which is discussed shortly), is to call a method called :ref:`smartapp_unsubscribe`.
 This method is provided by the SmartThings platform, and simply removes any existing subscriptions this SmartApp has created.
 This is important, since the user has just changed their preferences for this SmartApp.
 If we didn't do this, we might still be subscribed to events for devices that the user has removed from the SmartApp.

 Also, note that both ``installed()`` and ``updated()`` call a method named ``initialize()``.
 Since both ``installed()`` and ``upated()`` typically both create subscriptions or schedules, we can reduce code duplication by using a helper method.